Aylorian/Search-and-Destroy-1.3.5/STATEMENT ON BEING FROZEN.md

 # Statement on being frozen - 1 Jun 2018

-At 5:06 AM (Aardwolf server time) on Saturday, 12 May 2018, I was frozen for inappropriate conduct towards an immortal.
+At 05:06 (Aardwolf server time) on Saturday, 12 May 2018, I was frozen for inappropriate conduct towards an immortal.
 The length of the freeze is about 3 months.
 The incident was completely my fault and the punishment is fair.
 This posting is intended to clear up any concerns regarding Search and Destroy that people may have.